Mykola-CI/carols-whimsy/README.md

 | image | ImageField | upload_to='', blank=True, null=True |
 | image_url | URLField | max_length=1024, blank=True, null=True |

-__NOTES__.\
+__NOTES__.
-The discount field must be commented.
+1. The discount field must be commented.
 It is the Decimal type of value with minimum and maximum limits : from 0 to 1.\
 The backend logic treats it as a decimal discount ratio.
 For example, discount = 0.1 means 10% discount and the price after discount must be calculated:\
 price = old_price * (1 - 0.1)
+2. Import of data to excel.\
+There are total of 286 products in the database at the moment.
+It is expected that the number is going to triple in the least.\
+At that there will be some important challenges to deal with as to the processing time to deliver User's GET requests.
+For the time being there was only one micro challenge how to import that number of products to the database.\
+Most of the time was spent on preparing contents for the Excel spreadsheets, especially the promo_text or product descriptions.
+Then I used Pandas package to do the import.

+The management files are located at '/products/management/commands/'.\
+The spreadsheets themselves are at '/data/'

 ### Order